10 Amazing Things About Spiders Anything

 Spider silk is incredibly strong and flexible.
 Some varieties are five times as strong as an equal mass of steel and twice as strong as an equal mass of Kevlar.
 This has attracted the attention of scientists in a number of applied science fields, but up until recently, humans haven't been able to get much out of this natural resource.
 It's simply too hard to extract silk from spiders, and each spider has only a small amount of it.

-Spiders use their silk in a variety of ways, as we will see below, but Orb weavers are the spiders most of us are familiar with - the type that builds webs in trees and bushes and the corners of our ceilings.
-When the orb web has deteriorated and is no longer useful, many spider species will destroy it, eating up all the threads so it can recycle the raw silk material.
+Spiders use their silk in a variety of ways, as we see in the video, but orb weavers are the spiders most of us are familiar with: the type that builds webs in trees and bushes and the corners of our ceilings.
+When the Orb web has deteriorated and is no longer useful, many spider species will destroy it, eating up all the threads so it can recycle the raw silk material.
 Spiders may leave the heavy bridge thread so that they can easily rebuild the web at a later point.

 Weaponry